lrodrigues067/Merge---edgar-/README.md

 write.csv(C,"C")

-#Merging the datasets of companys that have a 10-k report starting with the latter D
+#Merging the datasets of companys that have a 10-k report starting with the latter D - ok
 D = rbind(dr_horton, dai_nippon) %>%
   rbind(daido) %>%
   rbind(daiei) %>%